 Founded in 2005, the Center for the Advancement of Teaching and Learning (CATL) serves as a catalyst for effective teaching and engaged learning at Elon University.
 CATL faculty promote intentional,evidence-based, and inclusiveteaching and learning practices, contribute to University-wide initiatives related to teaching and learning, and foster the scholarship of teaching and learning at Elon University.

 To fulfill this mission, CATL partners with Elon faculty, staff and students to fulfill the following objectives:

 CATL faculty and staff work according to the following values:

 The work of the Center is inherently collaborative, in its aims to be responsive to the broad needs, dynamic contexts, and evolving research that frame and surround teaching and learning.

-The Center has a Faculty Advisory Committee that provides insight and guidance regarding mission, programs and services.
+The CATL Faculty Advisory Board provides insight and guidance regarding mission, programs and services.

 |Mary Jo Festle||Associate Director||(336) email@example.com|

 Mary Jo Festle is professor of history and associate director of the Center for the Advancement of Teaching and Learning.
 Festle’s scholarship has been in U.S. women’s history, oral history, medical history, and social movements.
-While she enjoys discussing most issues related to teaching and learning, she is especially interested in diversity, course design, disciplinary thinking, mentoring, and linking day-to-day class work to course goals.
-Festle received the university’s 2011 Daniels-Danieley Award for Excellence in Teaching and a 2008-2010 Elon University Senior Faculty Research Fellowship.
+While she enjoys discussing most issues related to teaching and learning, she is especially interested in inclusive classrooms, course design, disciplinary thinking, mentoring, and linking day-to-day class work to course goals.
+Festle received the university’s 2011 Daniels-Danieley Award for Excellence in Teaching, and she was named the Maude Sharpe Powell Professor of History in 2014.

 The Center is located on the Elon University main campus in the William Henry Belk Pavilion near the corner of Haggard Avenue and N. Antioch Avenue in the Academic Village.